 How do I join?

-Fill in this form and return it to your local branch officer or post to HQ.
+or fill in this form and return it to your local branch officer or post to HQ.